 Tankless units are categorized based on the following Installation point:

-- Point -of-use: These types of heaters are mounted at specific locations to cater for the needs of the locals, e.g. bathrooms, kitchen, etc. They are relatively small in size and serve the needs of a single location.
+- Point -of-use: These types of heaters are mounted at specific locations to cater for the needs.

-- Electric tankless heaters: These heaters depend on electricity as their source of power to provide hot water.
+- Electric tankless heaters: These heaters depend on electricity as their source of power.

 - Natural gas or Propane-based models: They supply hot water using gas as their source.

 At the initial stage, the cost of a tankless water heater is higher compared to a traditional water heater.